bitcoin-computer/bitcoin-computer-lib/README.md

 ## Fund Your Computer Object

-If you get an error message "Insufficient balance in address \<address\>" you need to fund the wallet inside the computer object.
+If you get an error message "Insufficient balance in address \<address\>," you need to fund the wallet inside the computer object.

-By default the Bitcoin Computer runs on Litecoin testnet.
+By default, the Bitcoin Computer runs on Litecoin testnet.
 You can get free testnet coins from a Litecoin testnet faucet [here](https://kuttler.eu/en/bitcoin/ltc/faucet/), [here](https://testnet-faucet.com/ltc-testnet/), or
 [here](https://testnet.help/en/ltcfaucet/testnet).